Winter Road Maintenance

 Winter Road Maintenance Documents

 With the daily commute becoming a common feature of life in Mountain View County, Operational Services has reviewed winter maintenance service levels, and instituted changes to address increased traffic and commuter traffic travelling on County roads:

 Mobilized response to the storm event location

 Mountain View County mobilizes equipment to respond to storm events wherever they may be occurring within the county.
-Often times winter storm events do not affect the whole County at once; so this approach allows Operational Services to maximize their resources and move crews throughout the county to keep roads clear during snowfall events.
+Winter storm events sometimes do not affect the whole County at once; so this approach allows Operational Services to maximize their resources and move crews throughout the county to keep roads clear during snowfall events.

 Focused response on collector network

 Mountain View County’s primary collector roads are the lifeline that keeps commercial emergency and school traffic on the go.
-In recognition of this, Operational Services crews focuses on keeping the major collector routes open during a storm event; moving on to minor collectors/school bus routes; industrial roads, and all other County roads and subdivision (in that order of priority).
+In recognition of this, Operational Services crews focuses on keeping the major collector routes open during a storm event; moving on to industrial roads, minor collectors/school bus routes, and all other County roads and subdivision (in that order of priority).

 Mountain View County is committed to ensuring that motorists have safe passage through the County.
 Early response to address commuters and bus routes takes place with four trucks strategically placed throughout Mountain View County.
 These trucks are assigned to patrol and sand County roads during a winter storm event, commencing at 7:00 a.m. and continuing until 7:00 p.m.
 This will ensure that travelers on primary collector routes will be able to make their journey in the best possible conditions.

 Primarily truck response during snow events

-In an effort to better utilize County resources that are best suited for the situation at hand, Mountain View County responds in three stages:
+In an effort to better utilize County resources that are best suited for the situation at hand, Mountain View County responds in two stages:

 - Event: Snow plowing using County plow trucks.
 Graders will be used for cleanup or to address severe drifting as required.